wiryonolau/gputweak/README.md

 ## Notes
 Script can be run manually if you need to reset or apply new setting. "--noxorg" option is best to be specify for NVIDIA card on retweak.

+## Disclaimer
+Use this script at your own risk.
+We're not responsible for any damage this script cause to your system / GPU.